sheepfreak221/LoadCustomLatent-Node-for-ComfyUI/README.md

 ### When to Use This Pattern

-1. High-resolution rendering on limited VRAM
+1. High-resolution rendering on limited VRAM (12GB or less)
-2. Batch processing – generate many latents, decode later
+2. Batch processing: generate latents in bulk, decode later
-3. Experimenting – keep latents and try different VAEs/upscalers
+3. Model experimentation: try different VAEs on identical latents
+4. Latent archiving: save your best generations for future use
-4. Resource management – unload heavy models when not needed
+5. Resource optimization: unload heavy models when not needed
+6. Team collaboration: share latents (small files) instead of full workflows

 ### Complete Workflow Files